luiscoco/Python_MongoDb-Sample0/readme.md

 pip install sentry-sdk aiohttp
 ```

-To run the application type the command:
+Navigate to the main.py file and run the application:
 ```
 python main.py
 ```